West Hoathly: Sports

 Jasper Vinall from West Hoathly was the first cricketer known to have been killed while playing the game.
-This happened on 28 August 1624 at Horsted Keynes, East Sussex.
+This happened on 28 August 1624 against Horsted Keynes, East Sussex.

 West Hoathly Football Club were founded in 1902 and currently play their games at The Recreation Ground, The club is split into two teams with the First team playing in the Mid Sussex Division 3 and the seconds in Division 9.

 The best days of the club's history came in the 1980s where the team won the county league in five consecutive seasons a feat yet to be reproduced since.

 The 2011–12 season was hard for the team, with many players leaving and moving on.
 Subsequently, both the first XI and second XI teams were relegated to Division 3 and Division 9 respectively.

 The first team is managed by John Kendall who also runs coaching sessions for both teams, whilst Matt Kendall and Mark Harding run the second XI.